EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalGrantManager.md

 - Design and implement ECF's grants evaluation pipeline and criteria
 - Evaluate grantee applications following the defined framework
 - Set and implement grantee success metrics
-- Provide grantee support post-funding and match them with the resources and mentors they need
-- Form strategic partnership with aligned projects and initiatives
 - Be an ambassador of ECF and promotes ECF to the broader Ethereum developer community